nygman/hscript/README.md

 ```

 Both methods work, but the second one is much faster because it improves browser responsiveness,
-as the fast path matching of hosts is more accurate and we don't waste time on slow 'if' matchings.
+as the fast path matching of hosts is more accurate and we don't waste time on slow `"if"` matchings.

 ## Creating hscripts
 Creating new hscripts is easy!